 Rats and mice and raptors, oh my!
 The Rocky Mountain Raptor Program, a local Fort Collins non-profit is looking for volunteers to join our efforts at raptor rehabilitation and release through rodent care.
 Rodent wranglers are a group of volunteers who care for colonies of rats and mice to support the recovery of injured raptors.
 Rats and mice are bred and raised on site by the dedicated rodent wranglers and we need your help!
 These rodents are a critical component of returning raptors to the wild for a second chance at freedom.

-The minimum commitment is once a week for three hours on the same day each week.
-We are specifically looking for volunteers starting immediately through early to mid August.
-Hours are flexible, as long as you begin between 7 am and 4 pm.
+The preferred commitment is once a week for about two hours on the same day each week; bi-weekly opportunities are also available.
+We are currently looking for volunteers for the holiday season only - approximately 6 weeks from early December through mid-January.
+Hours are flexible, as long as you begin between 7 am and 3 pm.
 Ages 18 and up, students are welcome.
 Help our raptors remain wild and free!

-Visit www.rmrp.org to complete an application and learn more about the opportunity and our life saving work.
+Visit www.rmrp.org for your application and learn more about the opportunity and our life saving work.

 - Animal Care / Handling